The Pod: the B2B Sales Team of the Future

 They’ll know the industry inside-out.
 They’ll know all the pain points and objections and how to soothe them.
 And crucially, they’ll be talking to each other every day, implementing new and better sales strategies.

-The pod model is excellent for testing and optimising - both inside a pod and outside.
+The sales pod is excellent for testing and optimising - both inside a pod and outside.

 Inside the pod, your salespeople, marketers and CSMs will be constantly communicating and collaborating.
 They’ll be sharing ideas, new approaches and ways of working.